← All writing

 The problem

-Live flight tracking trended expensive and quietly tracker-heavy.
-Flighty, FlightRadar24 Gold, FlightAware Premium — the good ones all landed somewhere between $50 and $100 a year, and most of them shipped with the third-party tracker stack the rest of the App Store had given up on resisting.
-The cheaper apps papered the screen with ads and missed half the data anyone actually needed.
-There wasn’t a credible alternative in between.
+Good live flight tracking got expensive.
+Flighty, FlightRadar24 Gold, FlightAware Premium all land somewhere between $50 and $100 a year, and most of them ship with the same third-party tracker stack the rest of the App Store gave up resisting.
+The cheap apps bury the screen in ads and miss half the data you actually need.
+Nothing credible sat in between.

-The reason live tracking costs money is that the underlying data does.
-The authoritative feeds — FlightAware AeroAPI is the one most premium apps use — are metered per call.
-Anyone serving live tracking either passes that cost on at premium prices or quietly compromises the data.
-Most apps pick one.
+The data is the reason.
+The authoritative feeds, like FlightAware AeroAPI, are metered per call.
+Anyone serving live tracking either passes that cost on at premium prices or quietly cuts corners on the data.
+Most pick one.

 Why we built it

-We wanted a tool we’d use ourselves without paying competitor prices.
-We fly enough to want lock-screen updates and a permanent log of every trip, but not enough to feel okay paying $99 a year for it.
+We wanted a flight tracker we’d actually use, without paying competitor prices.
+We fly enough to want lock-screen updates and a record of every trip, but not enough to feel good about $99 a year for it.

-The hypothesis was that with tight cost discipline on the data side and a freemium model that worked for both occasional and frequent flyers, we could land in the gap nobody was filling.
-The travelers most underserved by the existing market — the ones who fly a few times a year, often in regions where premium trackers are priced for US incomes and not local ones — were exactly the ones who’d value live gate changes the most.
+The bet was simple.
+With tight discipline on the data cost and a freemium model that works for occasional and frequent flyers alike, we could fill the gap nobody was serving.
+The people most underserved are the ones who fly a few times a year, often in regions where premium trackers are priced for US incomes and not local ones.
+They’re the ones who value a live gate change the most.

 How it works

-The backend runs on Google Cloud.
-It keeps an index of flights in sync with the same authoritative data source the premium trackers use, refreshing on a tight schedule and pushing changes out within minutes of when a status actually moves.
-The trip log works offline and syncs when you reconnect, so a gate change never gets lost because you were on a tarmac with no signal.
+Wayflight is one Flutter codebase across iOS and Android.
+Same screens, same logic, both platforms.
+Native code shows up only where Flutter can’t reach: Live Activities and the Dynamic Island on iOS, and a live notification on Android.
+The backend runs on Google Cloud, keeping a flight index in sync with the same authoritative feed the premium trackers use and pushing changes within minutes of a real status move.
+The trip log works offline and syncs when you reconnect, so a gate change never gets lost because you were stuck on the tarmac with no signal.

 Live activities on both platforms

-Native iOS Live Activity with Dynamic Island and a live notification on Android.
-Same flight, same gates, same ETA, surfaced on the lock screen on both sides with full parity of behavior.
-We were preparing for the Android live-notification pattern before the platform’s own framework reached GA.
+A native Live Activity with Dynamic Island on iOS and a live notification on Android.
+Same flight, same gates, same ETA on the lock screen, with full parity.
+We had the Android pattern ready before the platform’s own framework reached GA.

 Near real-time flight data

-Authoritative live tracking — registration, gate, terminal, baggage carousel, delay minutes, ETA — sourced from the same feed the premium trackers use.
-Refreshed on a tight schedule and pushed to the app within minutes of a status change.
+Registration, gate, terminal, baggage carousel, delay minutes, and ETA, all from the same feed the premium trackers use.
+Refreshed often and pushed within minutes of a change.

 A price that doesn’t sting

-Freemium with a weekly trial and an annual plan, priced well under the $50 to $100 a year the premium trackers anchor on.
-Possible because we treat the flight-data spend as a first-class cost line, not an afterthought.
+Freemium with a weekly trial and an annual plan, priced well under the $50 to $100 the premium apps anchor on.
+That works because we treat the flight-data spend as a first-class cost, not an afterthought.

 Privacy from day one

-No third-party advertising SDKs or behavioral data brokers, ever.
+No third-party ad SDKs or data brokers, ever.
 No Facebook SDK, no Google Analytics, no AppsFlyer.
-We run anonymous product analytics only, with no personal identifiers.
-If we ever turn on paid install attribution it will go through Apple’s privacy-safe SKAdNetwork — aggregate, no IDFA, no user-level data.
+Anonymous product analytics only, with no personal identifiers.
 You can use Wayflight without an email or an account.

-As of April 2026 the trip log is local-first by default.
-Your device is the source of truth.
-Group flights into trips with cover photos and notes, keep them private or share them, sync when you reconnect.
+Local-first by default, so your device is the source of truth.
+Group flights into trips with cover photos and notes, keep them private or share them, and sync when you reconnect.

 Gate changes, delays, boarding.
-Pushed only when they actually shift, not as a daily “your flight is in 3 days” tax on the lock screen.
+Sent only when something actually shifts, never a daily “your flight is in 3 days” tax on your lock screen.

-Wayflight has never shipped a third-party advertising SDK or behavioral data broker.
+Wayflight has never shipped a third-party ad SDK or data broker.
 No Facebook SDK, no Google Analytics, no AppsFlyer, no Branch.
-Ever.
+We collect anonymous product analytics so we can ship well, and nothing that profiles you across apps.
 You can use the app without an email or an account.

 Where it landed

-Wayflight has 10K+ downloads and a review pattern that points back at the original brief: great for tracking, great for logging, no ads.
-The fastest-growing pocket has been frequent flyers in regions where the premium trackers are priced for US incomes, not local ones — exactly the audience we built the alternative for.
+Wayflight has 10K+ downloads and a review pattern that maps right back to the brief: great for tracking, great for logging, no ads.
+The fastest-growing group has been frequent flyers in regions where premium trackers are priced for US incomes, not local ones.
+Exactly who we built it for.

 What’s next

-Better itinerary import — forward your booking email and get a parsed trip back.
+Better itinerary import: forward a booking email, get a parsed trip back.
 More carriers in the search index.
-A web companion for the desktop side of trip planning, which is where most flights still get booked.
+And a web companion for trip planning, since that’s where most flights still get booked.

-Deep Dive: Gemini 3 Pro vs Gemini 2.5 Pro for Building Modern UIs →
+Gemini 3 Pro vs Gemini 2.5 Pro for Modern UIs →